 SEO alone is no longer enough to deliver the search results you want.
-Google looks at your website content as well and without a strong on-page content strategy, you won’t see the results you were expecting.
+Google also looks at your website content, and without a solid on-page content strategy, you won’t see the results you were expecting.

-Keeping your website content current, up-to-date and relevant to what you offer is another important factor to consider when creating a successful digital marketing strategy.
+Keeping your website content current, up-to-date and relevant is another important factor when creating a successful SEO content marketing strategy.

 Have you heard the saying, “Content is King”?
 It is when it comes to conquering organic search rankings.
-While SEO will absolutely produce positive results for your website, this optimization tactic goes hand-in-hand with good quality content writing.
+While SEO will produce positive results for your website, this optimization tactic goes hand-in-hand with good-quality content writing.
 One absolutely needs the other to perform well in Google.

-Why You Need Both SEO and Great Content On Your Website
+Why You Need Both SEO and New Content On Your Website

 No matter how good your keyword ranking is for a content page when properly optimized, it doesn’t mean a thing if people clicking through to your website leave immediately.
-If the information you provide on your web page is not written well, you’ll see a high bounce-rates in your traffic data analytics.
+If the information you provide on your web page is poorly written, you’ll see high bounce rates in your traffic data analytics.
 This is always a blatant signal to check your on-page content.
-Even if you hold one the number 1, 2 or 3 position in Google search results, you’re terrible content will cause you to lose the site visitor almost instantly.
+Even if you hold the number 1, 2 or 3 position in Google search results, your terrible content will instantly cause you to lose the site visitor.
 Kiss that lead or sale goodbye.

 Why It Is Important To Write Good Quality Content

-There is one key element to a successful digital marketing strategy and that is to produce and publish topic relevant content on your website.
-Writing informative, educational and entertaining content that focuses primarily on your website audience’s needs or interests helps build brand awareness by improving both page and keyword rankings in organic search results as well as raising ad relevancy scores for PPC keywords and ad campaigns.
+One key element to a successful digital marketing strategy is to produce and publish relevant content on your website.
+Writing informative, educational and entertaining content that focuses primarily on your website audience’s needs or interests helps build brand awareness by improving page and keyword rankings in organic search results and raising ad relevancy scores for PPC keywords and ad campaigns.

 Write Content For Humans, Not For Algorithms

-Google is smart enough to know the difference between a well-written and thought-out page versus one that was hastily thrown together with hope it will pull in some organic traffic from search engines.
+Google is smart enough to know the difference between a well-written and thought-out page versus one hastily thrown together, hoping it will pull in some organic traffic from search engines.
+It also detects AI-written content which is becoming more and more popular; however, Google says AI content is against their guidelines.

-If you’ve been producing content in a disorganized manner and then hope that the page you created and the keywords you are attempting to target end up ranking in search results, you are doing it wrong.
-You need to commit to a methodical SEO content writing strategy in 2019 and then consistently execute it.
-Google is paying attention and if you produce spam quality, grammar riddled or bad content, the search engine will penalize your website for it.
+If you’ve been producing content without doing any research or planning and hope that the page you created and the keywords you are attempting to target end up ranking in search results, you are doing it wrong.
+You must commit to a systematic SEO content writing strategy and consistently execute it.
+Google is paying attention, and if you produce spam quality, grammar riddled or bad content, the search engine will penalize your website for it.

 Your Content Should Be Easy To Read

 One of the biggest mistakes website content writers make when writing content for their website is using terminology the average person doesn’t understand.
-You have to know your audience in order to write content on their reading level that they can comprehend.
-If you are using a lot of technical words or writing at a college level, you may not be connecting with your customers.
-The information you are providing is unclear and to difficult to read.
+You have to know your audience to write content on their reading level that they can comprehend.
+If you are using many technical words or writing at a college level, you may not be connecting with your customers.
+The information you are providing is unclear and too challenging to read.

-To understand why its important to write content that is easy to read, check out the following quote from Wikipedia provides that provides the National average reading level for Americans.
+To understand why it’s essential to write content that is easy to read, check out the following quote from Wikipedia provides that provides the National average reading level for Americans.

 The 15% figure for full literacy, equivalent to a university undergraduate level, is consistent with the notion that the “average” American reads at a 7th or 8th grade level which is also consistent with recommendations, guidelines, and norms of readability for medication directions, product information, and popular fiction.